Apostle Paul's Missionary Journeys

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 The Grecian city of Corinth, located on a narrow stretch of land that joins the Peloponnesus to the mainland of Greece, is about 48 miles west of Athens.
 Its history goes back at least as far as 900 B.C.
 Myth states that the city was founded by Corinthos, a descendant of the Sun god Helios.

-Starting in the 5th century B.C.
-Corinth, because of its location on an Isthmus, became a wealthy city.
-Its riches rivaled those of Athens.
+Starting in the 5th century B.C., the advantageous location of Corinth on an Isthmus soon made it a very wealthy city.
+Its three excellent harbors made it ideal to handle commercial traffic on both the western and eastern seas.
+Its riches eventually rivaled those of Athens.
 After fighting a few wars over the years the city-state was controlled by Alexander the Great in 332 B.C.
 The city was destroyed by the Romans in the battle of Corinth in 146 B.C. and was rebuilt about a century later.
 Under the Romans it became the seat of government for Southern Greece or Achaia.

 At its peak, the city was known not only for its riches but also for its painters and its unique architecture.
 Building columns created in the Corinthian style were some of the most ornate in the ancient world.
 Sadly, the area was also known for its vices.
 Immorality and sexual sins were rampant, in part, due to a pagan temple within the city limits that was dedicated to the pagan goddess Venus (i.e. it was dedicated to lust).
 The temple's illicit services employed more than 1,000+ women as prostitutes, who the templed called "priestesses."